 If your goal for using the masks is reducing hyper-pigmentation (acne scars, redness, etc), then there are other ways to do that too (I talk about this a bit in my acne scars video), that I can help you with.

 You mentioned that you like the extra cleansing once a week from the masks.
 A few suggestions I have to get an extra deep cleansing in, without using the masks, is to use either the charcoal soap or the pineapple facial scrub.
 I mentioned the detoxing powers of the charcoal soap above, but it also helps reduce hyper-pigmentation.
-As for the pineapple scrub, it has a whole host of great benefits too – reducing hyper-pigmentation is one of them – another is that it exfoliates on two different levels (one of which clears out dead skin cells and other debris inside our pores – not just the debris on the surface of the skin).
+As for the pineapple scrub, it has a whole host of great benefits too.
+Reducing hyperpigmentation is one of them.
+Another is that it exfoliates on two different levels; one of which clears out dead skin cells and other debris inside our pores.
 I talk about this more on the product page for the pineapple facial scrub.
-Have a look if you’re interested.

 As far as using the masks for spot treatments- The best way to use them for that purpose is to first apply the quick stick, then dab a little bit of clay over top (the clay will bond to the quick stick application).
-Although, the quick stick doesn’t need the masks to boost its spot treatment “powers” and could actually interfere with it’s ability to work if the clay absorbs all the quick stick and pulls it away from the skin.
+The Quick Stick doesn’t need the masks to boost its spot treatment “powers”.
+It could actually interfere with its ability to work if the clay absorbs all the quick stick and pulls it away from the skin.
 The quick stick + clay combo works really well for some people.
 Others find the quick stick on its own works much better.

 Phew – this is turning into a novel so I’ll wrap it up here.

 I hope I was able to help!
 Please let me know if there’s anything else I can help with.